 Step 1: Conduct a business impact analysis

-The first step in developing an organization-wide business continuity plan is conducting a business impact analysis.
+The first step in developing an organization-wide business continuity plan is conducting a business impact analysis and risk assessment exercise.
 The initial review will identify threats to your organization and determine how each crisis will impact your business.
 Try to come up with an exhaustive list that includes obvious risks — like physical damage to your building due to extreme weather or a sudden shift in the market — as well as obscure threats, like an outbreak of a contagious virus.
 When determining operational time lost or delays due to a disaster or crisis, it’s important to account for the best- and worst-case scenarios.
 Once completed, you will want to quantify the financial impact each event could potentially have on your business so you can plan accordingly.

 Step 2: Discuss recovery options

 Your team should now discuss strategies for recovering from a crisis and the best way to restore business operations for each scenario.
-Include the required resources needed to execute each recovery option and how those resources should function.
+Include the required resources needed to execute an emergency response, each recovery option and how those resources should function.
 For damage to your physical buildings or to reduce the spread of a virus, implement a tech stack and IT strategy that can support a remote workforce and keep your operations running outside the office.